pwmarcz/zeus/README.md

     sudo -u postgres createuser -s $(whoami)
     createdb helios

-Ensure you have Python 2.7 and virtualenv, setup and activate virtualenv:
+Ensure you have Python 2.7 and [pipenv](https://docs.pipenv.org/), installed and do the following:

-    ./setup-python
-    . env/bin/activate
+    pipenv --python python2
+    pipenv install --dev
+    pipenv shell

+This will create a virtualenv for you, install all the required packages (including the ones needed for development) and activate the virtual environment.

 Create a local Django settings file.
 This will be an unversioned file that you can then customize.